This post was last updated on October, 31st 2022

 Coming from the North of France… La Carbonnade Flamande!

-This dish is made of pieces of beef slowly cooked in light beer, aromatics, gingerbread, brown sugar and mustard.
+This dish is made of pieces of beef slowly cooked in a light beer, aromatics, gingerbread, brown sugar, and mustard.
 You can enjoy this flavored dish with fries or boiled potatoes.

 Dauphinoise Potatoes / Gratin Dauphinois

 The gratin dauphinois is traditionally made of sliced potatoes cooked with cream, milk, and nutmeg in the oven.

 No cheese is added in the original recipe but there might be some on top of it when ordered.
 This dish is so popular that everyone likes to cook it their own way.

 Another light and healthy dish, uh, sorry, we meant tasty and cheesy… The tartiflette.
 It is made with potatoes, onions, bacon, and strong grilled Reblochon cheese.
 Traditionally it is baked, but at the markets, it is prepared in a ginormous paella-like pan.